iq-motion-control/iq-module-communication-doc/docs/manual/manual_timeout.rst

 **This timeout process consists of 3 basic steps: The module switches how it is driving itself in order to try and come to a** :ref:`stop <stop_detection>` **, plays its timeout song as specified by its playback option, and switches to its final drive state.** How the module tries to come to a stop, how many times it plays the timeout song, and what final state it ends up in after playing the song are all configurable by the user.

+A sample of the timeout song playing only once can be found in our :ref:`status song manual <timeout_song>`.

 The image below summarizes this process and the options available at each stage.
 In the stopping state, the module will set itself to either coast, actively try to stop the module by driving it with 0V, or start a stow.
 When the module is :ref:`stopped <stop_detection>`, the timeout song will play according to